 - Unless a majority of the Council deems it frivolous, the chair of the Council shall will call a meeting hearing of the Council within seven days of receipt of a case filing.
 Meetings Hearings shall must be held within ten days of the issuance of a call for the meeting hearing. - 2.
+Once a complaint is filed, the petitioner may request a preliminary injunction in writing at any time.
+The injunction may issue at any time only if (a) the petitioner is likely to suffer irreparable harm in the absence of preliminary relief, (b) the petitioner is likely to succeed on the merits, (c) the balance of equities tips in favor of the petitioner, and (d) an injunction would be in the public interest.
+If a preliminary injunction is granted, a memorandum opinion must accompany, or follow within 48 hours of the granting of, the injunction and be made publicly available. - 3.
 The Council shall will make its rulings by majority vote.
 In ruling on any action, it may only vote to uphold the constitutionality or validity of the action, or deem the action unconstitutional or invalid.
-A tie vote shall will be construed as upholding the action's constitutionality or validity without setting any precedent. - 3.
+A tie vote shall will be construed as upholding the action's constitutionality or validity without setting any precedent. - 4.
 Before the Council rules on an issue, it shall must offer the individual or individuals accused of acting in an unconstitutional or invalid manner the right to present a case.
 The Council shall must also offer a representative of the individuals who believe the accused to have acted unconstitutionally or invalidly the right to present a case.
-The Council may, at its discretion, allow other members of the Association to speak to the issue. - 4.
-Decisions regarding the constitutionality or validity of an action shall must be made at a second Council meeting held within seven days of the first Council meeting hearing held on the issue. - 5.
-Four members of the Council in attendance at a Council meeting hearing shall will constitute a quorum for the purposes of voting on the constitutionality or validity of an action. - 6.
-All meetings of the Council shall be open to all members of the Association.
-All records of the Council shall-must be public.
-No meetings hearings of the Council may ever be closed unless necessary to comply with provisions of this Constitution or the Joint Bylaws-for any reason.
-The legislative bodies may, consistent with this
+The Council may, at its discretion, allow other members of the Association to speak to the issue.

-2 Interpreted as part of the May 10, 1996 Letter of Acceptance as also being the method of selection of the initial membership of the Constitutional Council, and subsequently ratified by the Association legislative bodies.
+Interpreted as part of the May 10, 1996 Letter of Acceptance as also being the method of selection of the initial membership of the Constitutional Council, and subsequently ratified by the Association legislative bodies.

-ASSOCIATED STUDENTS of STANFORD UNIVERSITY
+ASSOCIATED STUDENTS 약 STANFORD UNIVERSITY